UCI-GDIM31/uci-gdim31-f25-class-activities-in-class-activities/README.md

 3. Step 4 part 2 taught me that I must end the line with a semicolon (;).

 ### W3
 1. Classes are like Batman.
 And is the user who holds all of his gadgets.
 Batman's variable are the gadgets (batarang or batmobile).
-Batman would use provide the function to the variables in order for them to be in action.
+Batman would use provide the function to the variables in order for them to be in action, just like a method to be put in action with his batarangs to explode.
 Batman becomes a component when he is attached to the batmobile, allowing it to move.
 2. The ball would get bright because there is no limit stopping its brightness, so it continously becomes brighter.
 ## Open-Source Assets
 ### W1